rashmirrajashekara/docs/quick-start-guides/Foundational & Workload Security.md

   > **Note:** At least one "Static Root of Trust" mechanism must be used (TXT and/or BtG).
 For Legacy BIOS systems, tboot must be used.
 For UEFI mode systems, UEFI SecureBoot must be used* Use the chart below for a guide to acceptable configuration options.
 Only dTPM is supported on Intel® SecL-DC platform hardware.

   ![hardware-options](./images/trusted-boot-options.PNG)

-> **Note:** A security bug related to UEFI mode and Grub2 modules has resulted in some modules required by tboot to not be available on RedHat 8 UEFI systems.
-Tboot therefore cannot be used currently on RedHat 8.
-A future tboot release is expected to resolve this dependency issue and restore support for UEFI mode.

-> **Note:** An issue in the latest version of tboot(version 1.9.12) has caused it to be unusable on RHEL 8.3 legacy mode machines.
-This will be fixed in an upcoming version of tboot.
-Its is recommeded to use tboot version 1.9.10 for the time being.

 ### OS Requirements